tasmota/docs/Shutter-and-Steppers.md

 ***NOTE 0:***
 - you can use only **bipolar** stepper motors.
-- you must use the **same combination of stepper** drivers and stepper motors.
+- you must use the **same combination** of stepper drivers and stepper motors.
-- you must **definitely** configure your stepper drivers..
+- you must **definitely** configure your stepper drivers.

 ***NOTE 1:***
  if you use 1 stepper motor cofiguration.